-4. With the shaft in the vertical position check the frame-face runout by rotating the shaft so that the indicator measures the fit for 360°.
-If the total indicator reading is greater than 0.002 in.
-(0.050 mm), then disassemble and determine the cause.
+4. Check the frame-face runout by rotating the shaft so that the indicator measures the fit for 360°.
+If the total indicator reading is greater than 0.001 in.
+(0.025 mm), then disassemble and determine the cause.

 Figure 45: Indicator installation - frame face runout